Paczesiowa/hsenv/README.md

 > virthualenv

-Now, every time you want to use this enviroment, you have to activate it:
+Now, every time you want to use this environment, you have to activate it:

 > source .virthualenv/bin/activate